 also real food rots, and wilts… real food cannot sit on a shelf for two years

 real food doesn’t have health endorsements, or AHA ratings, or the heart healthy logo

-Real food can be deduced down to food in its most natural state.
+And real food can be deduced down to food in its most natural state.
 Vegetables, Fruits, and Animal Proteins.

 Real Foods, Got It… Now What Else?
+These are Nutrition Basics.

 1. Consume Healthy Fats

 People need to get over the fat phobia, and understand that saturated fats are NOT the sole cause of weight gain, heart disease, or the “evil” elevated cholesterol.